HASSANENGI/Learn-JS/README.md

 3. Create new file (index.js) inside folder
 4. Write console.log('Hello World');
 5. Go to terminal or press Ctrl+Shift+`
-6. Run node index.js in terminal. '\n'Hello world' is printed on terminal.
+6. Run node index.js in terminal.
+'Hello world' is printed on terminal.
 Congrats! you run your first javascripts code that it
 Now clone this repo (take help from youtube if you dont know how to clone a repo) then run each file in terminal using command node index.js (file name )
 Remember never quit and be consistent.
 Thanks